markusschloesser/M4L_MKS-70/README.md

 Why is it Sysex based and not CC?
 Because the Vecoven mod uses NRPN for the parameters and Ableton Live is imho not that good with NRPN, especially when it comes to automation.

-PS: It might work with the JX8P with Vecoven mod
+PS: It might work with the JX8P with Vecoven mod (don't know, let me know)

 Thank you so much to Fred Vecoven for providing the updated firmware in the first place and for helping me with the maddening (original) sysex implementation of the device!